emory-qtm/capstone-arc-eviction/README.md

 ## Overview

 In our capstone project, we have two notebooks. *data_cleaning.Rmd* notebook is used for extracting useful explanatory and dependent variables from raw datasets and combine them into cleaned datasets. *data_analysis.Rmd* notebook is used to analyze how different factors interact with eviction filings and finds the top five factors most highly associated with eviction on a census-tract level in Atlanta region.

-The *data_analysis.Rmd* notebook consists of:

-(a) A histogram of the distribution of data for both dependent and independent variables

-(b) Multiple linear regression models

-(c) Tables including the coefficients of independent variables after conduction multiple linear regression

-(d) A figure of Cook's distance to identify the outliers of the dataset

-(e) Histograms of the distribution of data for both 2019 and 2020

-(f) Histograms and quantiles of standard normal after using the bootstrapping method examining change in weekly evictions during the pandemic

-(g) Correlation plot and matrices

-(h) A table with VIF values

 Based on our analysis, we also recommend policies that may help lower eviction rate in certain census tract regions.
 There are several major functions of our analysis notebook.
 In the first section, it shows the distribution of explanatory variables and dependent variables as histograms.
 In the second section, it runs a multiple linear regression model in the combined dataset (2019 & 2020) to analyze which factors have the greatest impact on eviction rate.
 In the third section, it splits the data into two parts, the data of 2019 and the data of 2020.
 It compare the distribution of explanatory and dependent variables as histograms in two years.
 Next, it runs a multiple linear regression in each year to track the changes (both in magnitude and direction) of coefficients of each explanatory variable.
 In the fourth section, we run correlation matrix, variance inflation factor (VIF), and Lasso to examine the issue of multicollinearity in our regression model.
 In the final section, we also run a neural network analysis to examine any non-linear behavior existed in the datasets.

-Note: Correlation matrix is avilable in a seperate ipynb file in "notebooks" folder
+Note: Correlation matrix is avilable in a seperate ipynb file with the name, *correlation_matrix.ipynb* in "notebooks" folder

 ## Plots